 Skip to content

 Possession of drugs in their many and various forms often result in criminal charges against the person found in possession of those drugs.
-Whether it be marijuana or other substances, the gravamen is knowledge.
+Whether it be marijuana or other substances, the gravamen, burden, is knowledge.
 One must be in “knowing” possession or possess a drug “knowingly.”

 South Dakota is also the only state in the union which defines possession to include a positive drug test.
 This means if a person tests positive for a certain drug because it exists within the body, such constitutes possession of the drug under state law.
 For example, if a urinalysis shows the metabolites or marijuana, you can be charged with possession the same way you could be if you had a baggie of the drug in your hand.